LESSONS at The GIG CENTER: policy

 Drums: Must be at least 8, and big enough to sit at a full size drum set.

 Violin: 6 (5-year-olds accepted if they've had a year or more of violin study elsewhere, subject to the availability of a faculty member who specializes in early childhood education.)
-Note that we do not have a violin, viola, or cello instructor on our faculty for the fall 2019 semester.
+Note that we do not have a violin, viola, cello, or string bass instructor on our faculty for the 2020/2021 school year.

 Brass/Woodwinds/Strings (other than guitar or violin): 4th grade